MSchabel/developers-community/pages/documents/ConversationalAI/ConversationBuilder/Bots/SurveyBots.md

 #### Can a consumer skip a survey entirely?

 There's no way for the consumer to indicate they want to skip the survey entirely (e.g., no Skip button).
 However, the consumer can close the window to leave the survey.

-#### The dialogs in my custom bots end with Close Conversation (LP_CLOSECONVERSATION).
-Do I need to change this?

-Yes, you'll need to update the custom bots to use Close Dialog (LP_CLOSEDIALOG) instead.
-[Close Dialog](conversation-builder-dialogs-dialog-basics.html#close-the-dialog) allows a post-conversation survey to be triggered, but [Close Conversation](conversation-builder-dialogs-dialog-basics.html#close-the-conversation) does not.